Stock Market Prediction

 The following demo illustrates how a selected stock changes in tandem with a stock of another firm at a particular point of time.
 Moreover this demo can be extrapolated to also provide real time predictions oh how each stock would change in the future as well.
 Standard factors such as Price, EV/EBIDA, Short Interest, 3 Month Volatility, etc are observed and compared.This demo would contain a graphical interface which compares the price of a selected company with the other firms.
 Most crucial factors used for determining and predicting the price are also displayed.
 Moreover, our engines have the ability to stretch the initial query signal to match historical data, allowing for a far more robust search.

-Please visit the link mentioned at the bottom of the page to access the demo.
+Visit the link at the bottom of the page to access the demo.
 Select a Ticker of interest and its corresponding Quarter to be compared, and click on “Search”.

 For the purposes of this Demo, I have selected GOOGL.
 A graphical interface would be displayed with the GOOGL’s Price Forecast in the future.
 This forecast is computed using similar companies in the past and the range shown for the price provides a cushion/margin of prediction.